ShazShoaib/DataRoutines/README.md

 Save Encryped Credentials for Senders Email\
 Save Encrypted Credentials for both SQL Connnection methods\
 Save Recipient emails as plaintext\
-Utilize Multithreading in order to avoid freezing the program while querying data from database
+Utilize Multithreading in order to avoid freezing the program while querying data from database\
+Utilize Multithreading to send emails in parrallel to speed up the overall process

 # Libraries utilized
 tkinter\